The world is surprisingly quiet regarding the issue of the definition of autism.

 2) Being listed in the DSM (Diagnostic and Statistical Manual of Mental Disorders) associates autism with mental disorders, when it is not.
 Being listed in the International Statistical Classification of Diseases and Related Health Problems (ICD) associates autism with a health disorder when it is not.
 There should be some other better place where autism can be listed in.

-3) Having a fixed static definition (in the form of a diagnosis) does not take into account that support needs can change over one’s lifetime and that there is room for personal growth (e.g. many autistics’ support needs decrease naturally while female autistics may experience more sensory issues as they mature).
+3) Having a fixed static definition (in the form of a diagnosis) does not take into account that support needs can change over one’s lifetime and that there is room for personal growth/change (e.g. many autistics’ support needs decrease naturally while female autistics may experience more sensory issues as they mature).
+The diagnostic criteria for autism has also changed over time.
 We should find a more responsive way to describe the support needs of autistic people over their lifespan and accept that autism is not always a lifelong disability.

 4) Covering the entire spectrum of autism with just one diagnostic term is counterproductive.
 It is better to split people who can build successful mainstream careers and people who need help to perform their daily activities into separate labels to reflect different support needs.
 This will help prevent autistic advocates and caregivers from quarreling about the correct way to support autistics when they are actually discussing about different groups of people with different needs.
 It will also spare autistics with low support needs from unwanted discrimination by being associated with those with complex or high support needs.